Peru

 Our guide Victor and his porters load up a team of very pretty mules with our camping gear.
 On our backs we carry just the necessities; 2 liters of water, some camera gear, rain gear, and life-saving snacks.
 The road to Choquequirao is not the easiest; while the Alpaca Expeditions website says the 5-day journey is “challenging,” fit for anyone who “enjoys hiking and is in moderate shape,” the nearly 35 miles round trip with a 20k altitude change is definitely something to be concerned about.

 The first leg of the hike is all downhill, about 6.5 miles, with a 4k foot descent.
-I was with two twin sisters from NYC, about ten years younger than me, who were cheery and excited to do something different than spin class at a midtown equinox.
+I was with two twin sisters from NYC, about ten years younger than me, who were cheery and excited to do something different than spin class at a midtown Equinox.
 Most of the way, we oscillated between gasping at how stunningly beautiful it was and demonstratively declaring that downhill hiking is way worse than going uphill.
 A few hours later, we found ourselves at Chikiscca, our camp for the night, where our tents had already been prepared, and dinner of fresh fried fish, potatoes, and giant choclo (corn with farmer’s cheese) was being served with the most stunning view of the Apurimac River valley you’ve ever seen.
 Sleep couldn’t come quick enough, and with a 4:30 am start time, we got right to it.

 Day 2 was, without question, the absolute worst.